-Cloudflare’s Always Online feature is now integrated with the so that visitors can access a portion of your website even when your origin server is unreachable and a Cloudflare-cached version is not available.
+Cloudflare’s Always Online feature is now integrated with the so that visitors can access a portion of your website even when your origin server is unreachable and a Cloudflare-cached version is unavailable.
 When your origin is unreachable, Always Online checks Cloudflare’s cache for a stale or expired version of your website.
 If a version does not exist, Cloudflare goes to the Internet Archive to fetch and serve static portions of your website.

 When you enable Always Online with Internet Archive integration, Cloudflare shares your hostname and popular URL paths with the archive so that the Internet Archive’s crawler stores the pages you want archived.
-When submitting targets to the crawler, Cloudflare identifies the most popular URLs found among GET requests that returned a 200 HTTP status code in the previous 5 hours.
+When submitting targets to the crawler, Cloudflare identifies the most popular URLs found among GET requests that returned a 200 HTTP status code in the previous five hours.

 When Always Online with Internet Archive integration is enabled, visitors see a banner at the top of the web page explaining they are visiting an archived version of the website.
-Visitors can click the Refresh button to check whether the origin has recovered and fresh content is available.
+Visitors can select the Refresh button to check whether the origin has recovered and fresh content is available.

 When a visitor requests content for an offline website, Cloudflare returns an HTTP response status code in the range , depending on the issue.
 These status codes indicate that the origin is unreachable.